 Locations of mining towns and historical gold districts is included.
-Currently over 380 towns and 350 California gold districts are included, with more being added in the future.
+Currently over 400 towns and over 1,100 districts (currently for Arizona, California, Idaho, Nevada, Oregon, and Washington) are included, with more being added in the future.

 Each district info window contains a link to a page with more information on the district or town.